Vitamin D deficiency, why does it happen?

 - Most common causes of a vitamin D deficiency:

-- 1. Not receiving enough sunlight during the winter months
+- 1. Not receiving enough sunlight during winter

-- 2. Very little exposure to sunlight rays during the summer months
+- 2. Very little exposure to sunlight rays during summer

 - 3. Staying inside all the time (for work reasons)